superflag-io/super-ipc/preloader/README.md

 import { registerElectronApiBridge } from '@superflag/super-ipc-preloader';

 // This is all you need!
-The bridge will be available as window.electronApi
+The bridge will be available as window.electronApi registerElectronApiBridge(contextBridge, ipcRenderer);
-// App version will be automatically obtained from app.getVersion() registerElectronApiBridge(contextBridge, ipcRenderer);

-// Or you can pass a custom version string if needed
-// registerElectronApiBridge(contextBridge, ipcRenderer, '1.0.0-custom');
 ```

 ### Webpack Configuration